AnKing-VIP/advanced-browser/advancedbrowser/config.md

 * "Show internal fields": Enable even more columns that map to database fields related to the cards and notes (dev option)

-* "Table content is selectable": Allows to select a table content by double clicking on it.
-Then you can copy it.
-Note that editing it is useless.
+* "Table content": Either:
+  * "No interaction": the table content can't be interacted with
+  * "Selectable": it can be selected.
+All edition will be ignored
+  * "Editable": Allow to edit some values directly in the table.
+Not all.